Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

                                                            instead of isolated one.
 Defaults to
                                                            False

-Only providing a model and it's quantized version will print out quantization error per-layer
+Providing only a model and it's quantized version will print out quantization error per-layer
 individually:

 .. code-block:: bash